What Is The Abraham Festival?

 It is an interfaith group that believes in acceptance reaching far beyond mere tolerance.

-- The Abraham Festival emerged from a sentiment of CELEBRATION of our common heritage and spiritual cousinship.
-It was NOT founded from distressing circumstances, unlike many groups that came together after events such as 911.
-Please read our story below ( or in the About page as the case maybe)
+- The Abraham Festival emerged from a sentiment of celebration of our common heritage and spiritual cousinship.
+It was not founded from distressing circumstances, unlike many groups that came together after events such as 911.
+Please read our story by clicking here.

 It is a grassroots organization that builds bridges and relationships between community members by promoting peace and dispelling stereotypes.

-- It is not led by faith leaders from the Jewish, Muslim or Christian communities but by common people of faith.
+- It is led by common people of faith from the Jewish, Muslim and Christian communities.

 - It welcomes equally people of all faiths, as well as those that do not follow a faith tradition; we embrace our diversity and call for peace and social justice, principles which are common to all three faiths.